Location Guide – Attadale / Point Walter

 This spot is one of two locations that are kite-able when easterly or north easterly winds are blowing, predominantly on summer mornings.

-The launch/landing zone is ridiculously small, surrounded by trees, adjacent to a bicycle/pedestriann path and frequented by dog walkers.
+The launch/landing zone is extremely small, surrounded by trees, adjacent to a bicycle/pedestrian path and frequented by dog walkers.
 To add to the difficulties with this location, Dept of Environment & Conservation has a bird sanctuary near the launch/landing zone.
-WAKSA encourages kiters to steer clear of the bird sanctuary (refer to the location guide for specifics.)
+KiteboardingWA encourages kiters to steer clear of the bird sanctuary (refer to the location guide for specifics.)

-Due to the issues outlined above, WAKSA suggests this location is not suitable for beginner kiters unless having lessons with a reputable Kiteboarding Australia School.
+Due to the issues outlined above, KiteboardingWA suggests this location is not suitable for beginner kiters unless having lessons with a reputable Kiteboarding Australia School.

 Please ensure that lines are not laid out across the bike path.
 Due to environmental pressures on the river bank, kiters are also encouraged to use the pedestrian paths and not to walk through the reed bank between car park and pathway.